frankrausch/docker-kirby-server/README.md

 ## How to run

 Point your terminal to this repository and run `docker-compose up`.

+## Use at your own risk

+If you’re running a virtual web server on your computer, you should know what you’re doing and what the security implications are.
+Also, please note that the server will be reachable on the local network by default.

+## License

+MIT